Carramar (NSW)

 Employment conditions in Carramar face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Carramar has a skilled workforce with diverse sector representation, an unemployment rate of 17.9% as per AreaSearch's statistical area data aggregation.
-As of September 2025, there are 1,280 residents employed while the unemployment rate is 13.8% higher than Greater Sydney's rate of 4.2%, indicating room for improvement.
+Carramar has a skilled workforce with diverse sector representation and an unemployment rate of 18.0%, according to AreaSearch's aggregation of statistical area data.
+As of September 2025, there are 1,291 residents employed while the unemployment rate is 13.8% higher than Greater Sydney's rate of 4.2%.
+Workforce participation in Carramar lags behind Greater Sydney at 56.4%, compared to 70.0%.

-The area seems to offer limited local employment opportunities, as suggested by the Census working population vs resident population count.
-Between September 2024 and September 2025, labour force increased by 2.0% while employment decreased by 1.5%, causing unemployment to rise by 3.0 percentage points in Carramar.
-In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by only 0.2 percentage points during the same period.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Carramar's employment mix suggests local employment should increase by 6.2% over five years and 13.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+The area appears to offer limited local employment opportunities as indicated by the Census working population versus resident population count.
+Over a 12-month period ending September 2025, labour force in Carramar increased by 2.3%, while employment decreased by 1.5%, leading to a rise in unemployment of 3.1 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Carramar's employment mix indicates potential local employment increases of 6.2% over five years and 13.3% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment